gamesbook/protograf/docs/source/dice.rst

    :width: 330

 ===== ======
-|d61| This example shows Pentominoes constructed using commands like:
+|d61| This example shows D6 objects constructed using commands like:

       .. code:: python